What's Tested on the MCAT: Psych/Soc

 • Attitude and behavior change

-This topic is about the psychological, sociocultural, and biological factors that influence the way we think about ourselves and others, as well as how we interact with others.
+This topic is about the psychological, sociocultural, and biological factors that influence the way we think about ourselves and others, and how we interact with others.
+The science tested in this foundational concept comprise 20% of the questions in the Psych/Soc section.
+This is further subdivided into three categories:

 • Self-identity